security-force-monitor/research-handbook/source/units_relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field provides a human readable counterpart to the ``relation:related_unit:refs:assertion`` field.
 This field can be manually added by a researcher or automatically populated by the system after import.
-Best practice for this field is to use the ``name:annotation`` of the ``unit``.
+Best practice for this field is to use the ``name:annotation`` of the ``unit`` in the ``relation:related_unit:refs:assertion`` field.

 relation:related_unit_classes:assertion